bbytes-git/Organisation-Employee-Details/README.md

 The managers, development and sales classes contain information pertaining to each specific type of employee, e.g., number of projects the development department has delivered by the end of the week.

-The main method to tests the code.
+Use the main method to test the code.